-Baby’s weight gain and making enough milk are two of the top concerns new parents have.
-What does weight gain look like during the first days and weeks of your baby’s life?
-What about after that?
-There are some guidelines to keep in mind when looking at how your baby measures up for weight gain during the first year.
-Many factors influence your baby’s weight loss immediately after birth as well as their growth during the first couple of weeks and beyond.
+Your baby’s weight gain and making enough milk are two of the top concerns new parents have.
+Many factors influence your baby’s weight loss immediately after birth and their growth during the first couple weeks and beyond.

 The United States began using growth charts in 1977.
 It can be one tool for measuring the growth of your baby.
 Growth charts are not reflective of your baby.
 The World Health Organization growth charts show patterns of growth that are the standards for how a baby should grow.
 They were created by looking at the pattern of growth of babies who predominantly breastfed for at least four months and were still breastfeeding at twelve months of age.(1) Babies' differences need to be taken into account when determining appropriate and acceptable weight gain.
 Your baby’s length and head circumference should be considered as part of looking at their growth in addition to weight.